Azure/azure-quickstart-templates/101-azure-dns-new-zone/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This is a starter template that shows how to create a DNS zone and some records using Azure DNS.

-To read back the zone, see the PowerShell example code in AzureDNSExample.ps1, it also show how ot use powershell to create the resource group.
+AzureDNSExample.ps1 includes some PowerShell code to read back the records in the zone.